Our Mission

 • Business Associates: RxMapper may disclose Your PHI to other companies or individuals that need the information to provide services to Us.
 These other entities, known as "Business Associates," are required to also keep the PHI confidential and secure.
 For example, We may provide information to companies that assist Us with support services or billing of RxMapper Services.
 These entities are required to keep the PHI confidential and secure.

-• De-identifiable and Aggregated Format: RxMapper may use and disclose Your PHI in a de-identifiable and aggregated manner to review our impact on all our members health or broader populations and in hopes of making the RxMapper Services even more effective.
+• De-identifiable and Aggregated Format: RxMapper may use and disclose Your PHI in a de-identifiable and aggregated manner to review Our impact on all Our members health or broader populations and in hopes of making the RxMapper Services even more effective.

 • Research: RxMapper may use and disclose PHI for research purposes.